 “This is mine, and I will not give it to you,” even if thousands of people lose their lives because of it.

-“I am stronger than you are.”
-It often feels like a global version of little boys shouting “My dad is stronger than your dad” in a sandbox, except these are grown adults with access to armies, nuclear weapons, and immense political power.
+“I am stronger and more important than you are,” the geopolitical equivalent of little boys trying to outdo each other in a schoolyard, except these are grown adults with access to armies, nuclear weapons, and immense political power.

-Disturbingly, this behaviour is often admired.
+Disturbingly, this behaviour is often admired because dominance, certainty, and aggression can create the illusion of strength, especially in uncertain times.
 Perhaps this goes some way to explaining populism and the growing appeal of political parties that offer simplistic answers to complex problems.
-Why else would millions of people be drawn to leaders who display dominance, impulsivity, blame-shifting, grandiosity, and emotional reactivity on a near-daily basis?
+Why else would millions of people be drawn to leaders who display impulsivity, blame-shifting, grandiosity, and emotional reactivity on a near-daily basis?

 I have noticed this tendency not only in politics, but also in far more ordinary personal and professional settings, particularly when mistakes are made.
 Last year, I moved into a new apartment and, within the first two weeks, the management company gave out my keys to contractors twice without my knowledge or consent.
 Although the company apologised after I lodged a formal complaint, the apology was accompanied by deflection, justification, and resistance to my request for a lock change.
 It was only after I researched the law and quoted it back to them that they relented.